-Transcoder Setting Description/Values Resolution Select the resolution for the outbound stream: Note To maintain the resolution of the outbound stream that was detected at stream start (even if the input resolution changes), select "Auto (Detect on Stream Start)".
+Transcoder Setting Description/Values Resolution Select the resolution for the outbound stream: Auto (Detect Continuously) (default) Auto (Detect on Stream Start) Custom: Type in a horizontal and vertical (W x H) resolution, for example, 1280x720.
+Note To maintain the resolution of the outbound stream that was detected at stream start (even if the input resolution changes), select "Auto (Detect on Stream Start)".
 720x576 or lower is considered SD resolution.
-With NVIDIA encoders, Kraken provides validation of custom resolutions and notification when a stream exceeds supported resolutions.
-KLV Motadata Check this checkbox to enable KLV metadata passthrough.
-Metadata Note Disabled if KLV isn't licensed.
-Frame Rate Select the coded picture frame rate per second (fps): • Auto (Detect Continuously) (default) • Auto (Detect on Stream Start) • Select a frame rate from the list: 601 In previous releases, selecting "Auto" caused the frame rate of the outbound stream to be what was detected at stream start.
+Tip With NVIDIA encoders, Kraken provides validation of custom resolutions and notification when a stream exceeds supported resolutions.
+KLV Metadata Check this checkbox to enable KLV metadata passthrough.
+A Note Disabled if KLV isn't licensed.
+Frame Rate Select the coded picture frame rate per second (fps): Auto (Detect Continuously) (default) Auto (Detect on Stream Start) Select a frame rate from the list: 601 Note In previous releases, selecting "Auto" caused the frame rate of the outbound stream to be what was detected at stream start.
 The legacy "Auto" setting has been renamed "Auto (Detect on Stream Start)" since it does an early detection of the input frame rate and uses that as the fixed output frame rate for the transcoder.
 The new default "Auto (Detect Continuously)" is an additional encoding/transcoding mode where the output Frame Rate follows the source frame rate.
 This mode monitors the incoming frame rate and if it can detect a steady frame rate that differs from the one it is currently using, it resets the video encoder and configures it accordingly.
 Framing Select the number of B-frames and B reference frames per P-Frames to allow in the output stream: Auto (default): The Kraken software decides how many B-Frames and B reference frames to allow IP: I and P frames only (lowest delay; lowest quality) IBP: I, B and P frames IBBP: I, BB (two B-frames and B reference frames in sequence) and P frames (higher delay; higher quality) IBBBP: I, BBB (three B-frames and B reference frames in sequence) and P frames (highest delay; highest quality) Note B-Frames improve the quality by increasing the efficiency of the encoding, thus allowing higher quality at the same bitrate.
 But B-Frames increase the encoder processing overhead, e.g., higher CPU utilization of the encoder.

 Transcoder Setting Description/Values GOP Size Type in the GOP (Group of Pictures) Size for the outbound stream, for example, 30.
-Range = 01000 Note You may choose to adjust the GOP to get different video quality on the outbound stream or to make the stream compatible with a different system than the original stream was intended for.
-Increasing the GOP size can increase the time required for a player to tune into the stream.
+Range = $01000$ Note You may choose to adjust the GOP to get different video quality on the outbound stream or to make the stream compatible with a different system than the original stream was intended for. ✔ Tip Increasing the GOP size can increase the time required for a player to tune into the stream.
 Reasonable GOP sizes tend to range from half the frame rate to up to 5 times the frame rate.
 A GOP size equal to the output frame rate is a good rule of thumb.
 Intra Refresh Check this checkbox to enable Intra Refresh for X.264 and X.265.
 This is an advanced feature that puts the encoder into a mode where it does not generate I-Frames.
 Instead the individual macro blocks are refreshed and over time all of the picture is refreshed.
 This eliminates I-Frame bitrate spikes and smooths the bitrate over the GOP interval.
 The GOP parameter is still used as a basis for the refresh interval.
 Note Not all decoders may support this feature so it can be enabled/disabled as desired.